lu-joseph/health-app/README.md

 ## Setup:

-If you don't have PostgreSql, install it [here](https://www.postgresql.org/download/)
+If you don't have PostgreSQL, install it [here](https://www.postgresql.org/download/)

 - Install with all defaults and remember the password you set